 For many health organizations, hiring and retaining top nurses became a critical factor when the COVID-19 pandemic hit.
 Financial incentives play a substantial part in this.

-Those who don’t see hazard pay as a critical need for nurses feel that if a nurse can’t be motivated by their sense of duty, they should look for another line of work instead of greater monetary incentive.
+Those who don’t see hazard pay as a critical need for nurses feel that if a nurse can’t be motivated by their sense of duty, they should look for another line of work instead of a greater monetary incentive.

 Upcoming developments in nurse hazard pay